 Recommended tour: See the highlights of Atlanta with this popular trolley tour.

-Specialities: Sweet pecan pies; mouth-watering peach cobbler; hearty Brunswick stew; aromatic cornbread; crispy fried chicken.
+Specialities: Sweet pecan pies; peach cobbler; Brunswick stew; cornbread; fried chicken.

-Where to stay: Hyatt Centric Buckhead is a highly-rated hotel 5-minutes drive from the Christmas market.
+Where to stay: Hyatt Centric Buckhead is a highly-rated hotel 5-minutes away.

-- Sweet Potato Casserole: Particularly prevalent in the Southern states, this side dish marries the natural sweetness of sweet potatoes with a blend of warming spices.
+- Sweet Potato Casserole: Particularly prevalent in the Southern states, this side dish marries the natural sweetness of sweet potatoes with a blend of interesting spices.

 - Collard Greens: A staple of Southern cuisine, collard greens are slow-cooked with a piece of smoked meat until tender, imbuing them with a rich, smoky flavour.
-For a vegetarian twist, replace the smoked meat with a mix of onions, garlic and vegetable stock.
+Vegetarian and vegan versions are available.

-- Pecan Pie: Hailing from the Southern US, pecan pie is a classic dessert that features a filling of pecan nuts mixed with a concoction of eggs, butter and sugar.
-The result is a sweet, nutty treat with a caramel-like consistency, perfect for rounding off a Christmas meal.
+- Pecan Pie: Another popular dish, pecan pie features a filling of pecan nuts mixed with eggs, butter, and sugar.
+The result is a sweet, nutty treat with a caramel-like consistency.

-- Pumpkin Pie: A classic American dessert, pumpkin pie is made with a smooth, spiced pumpkin-based custard filling.
-The pumpkin is usually seasoned with spices such as cinnamon, nutmeg and ginger.
+- Pumpkin Pie: A classic American dessert, pumpkin pie is made with a smooth, spiced pumpkin-based custard filling, typically seasoned with cinnamon and nutmeg.

 - Fried Chicken and Waffles: A true Atlanta classic, this dish combines perfectly fried, crispy chicken with soft, fluffy waffles.
 It’s an unexpected but delicious pairing often enjoyed with a drizzle of maple syrup for a sweet and savoury treat.

-- Brunswick Stew: Originating from the South, Brunswick stew is a hearty, slow-cooked dish brimming with a variety of meats – usually chicken and pork – and vegetables.
-It’s a warming bowl of comfort that’s ideal for a chilly winter’s day at the Christmas market.
+- Brunswick Stew: Originating from the South, Brunswick stew is a hearty, slow-cooked dish with meat – usually chicken and pork – and vegetables.

-- Peach Cobbler: Georgia, the capital of Atlanta, is famous for its peaches.
-Peach cobbler is a sweet dessert that typically consists of juicy peaches topped with a crumbly biscuit or pie dough.
-Warm and comforting, it’s a local favourite ideal for enjoying the Christmas market.
+- Peach Cobbler: Peach cobbler is a sweet dessert typically consisting of juicy peaches topped with a crumbly biscuit or pie dough.

-- Bratwurst: Hailing from Germany, bratwurst is a type of sausage made from pork, beef, or veal.
-It’s usually grilled or pan-fried and served in a bun with a squirt of mustard.
-Despite its German origins, it’s become a staple of international Christmas markets, Atlanta’s included.
+- Bratwurst: A German sausage made from pork, beef, or veal, bratwurst is usually grilled or pan-fried and served in a bun with a squirt of mustard.

 What to Buy

-- Handcrafted Ornaments: These special items, often made by local artisans, can range from beautifully carved wooden decorations to hand-blown glass ornaments.
-Each one encapsulates a piece of Atlanta’s unique charm and makes a perfect gift or keepsake.
+- Ornaments: Often made by local artisans, these can range from beautifully carved wooden decorations to hand-blown glass ornaments.

-- Pecan Treats: Georgia is famous for its pecan trees, and you’ll find an array of treats made from this local nut at the Christmas market in Atlanta.
-Think pecan brittle, candied pecans, or pecan-flavoured coffees — delightful gifts for food lovers.
+- Pecan Treats: Georgia is famous for its pecan trees, and you can find pecan treats and snacks in Atlanta.
+Think pecan brittle, candied pecans, or pecan-flavoured coffees.

-- Local Craft Beers and Spirits: Atlanta has a flourishing craft beer and spirits scene.
-You can often find a selection of locally brewed ales, craft gins or whiskeys at the Christmas market, perfect for those who appreciate a tipple.
+- Craft Beers and Spirits: Atlanta has a flourishing craft beer and spirits scene.
+Vendors sell a selection of locally brewed ales, craft gins, and whiskeys.

 To make your visit to the city as smooth as possible, I highly recommend using Discover Atlanta.
 It’s a valuable resource full of practical information and local insights.

-- Minimise Food Waste: Atlanta restaurants are renowned for their hearty portions.
-Order judiciously to avoid food waste, and don’t hesitate to ask for a takeaway box for leftovers — enjoy them as a meal the next day.
+- Food Waste: Atlanta eateries are renowned for hearty portions.
+Order judiciously to avoid food waste, and don’t hesitate to ask for a takeaway box for leftovers.

-- Shop Ethically: When buying gifts and souvenirs at the Atlanta Holiday Market, prioritise products made by local artisans.
-Not only will you support the local economy, but you’ll also reduce the environmental footprint associated with mass-produced goods.
+- Shop Ethically: When buying gifts and souvenirs, prioritise products made by local artisans and businesses.
+This will not only support the local economy but also reduce the environmental footprint associated with mass-produced goods.

-- Adopt a Sustainable Diet: Atlanta has a growing number of restaurants offering plant-based options.
-Opting for these choices can reduce your environmental footprint.
+- Sustainable Food: Atlanta has many restaurants offering plant-based options.
+Choosing these can reduce your environmental footprint.

-- Use Sustainable Transport: Atlanta has an extensive public transport system, including buses and the MARTA rail system.
-Choose these over taxis or rental cars to lessen your carbon footprint.
-Alternatively, take advantage of Atlanta’s bike-sharing programme, Relay, for shorter distances.
+- Transport: Atlanta has an extensive public transport system, including buses and the MARTA rail system.
+For shorter distances, take advantage of Atlanta’s bike-sharing programme, Relay.

 —